I-405's Closure Will Be A 'Nightmare' For L.A. Drivers

 DEL BARCO: But If L.A. residents do have to drive this weekend anywhere near the 405, stress release specialist Sharon Jakubecy has some tips for staying calm.

-Ms. SHARON JAKUBECY (Stress Relief Specialist): Please do not white knuckle the steering wheel.
+SHARON JAKUBECY: Please do not white knuckle the steering wheel.

 DEL BARCO: Sit up straight, she says, and breathe.